microsoft/promptflow/docs/go-to-production/from-cloud-to-local-rag-example/From cloud to local - Bring Your Own Data QnA.md

 ## Open the flow folder in VS Code

 Unzip the "Bring Your Own Data Qna.zip" locally, and open the "Bring Your Own Data Qna" folder in VS Code desktop.

-> [!TIPS]
+> [!TIP]
 > If you don't depend on the prompt flow extension in VS Code, you can open the folder in any IDE you like.

 ## Create a local connection